 Certified Plastic Surgery Nurse Education Requirements

-Registered nurses (RNs) with experience in plastic surgery have the option of earning professional certification as certified plastic surgical nurses.
-To become an RN, they must complete a diploma, associate's or bachelor's degree program in nursing and pass the RN licensing examination.
-After gaining at least two years of experience in the field of plastic surgical nursing, they can take the plastic surgery nursing examination.
+Registered nurses (RNs) with experience in plastic surgery have the option of earning professional certification as certified plastic surgery nurses.
+To become an RN, they must complete a diploma, associate's or bachelor's degree program in nursing and gain RN licensing in their state.
+After gaining at least two years of experience in plastic surgery nursing, they can take the voluntary plastic surgery nursing certification examination.
 Some nurses also pursue specialty training in plastic surgery nursing through a postgraduate program.

 |Required Education||Diploma, associate's or bachelor's degree in nursing|